lawrenceevalyn/THE-DISS/README.md

 # Current Priorities
 * Read 18thC texts voraciously, to inform my gut intuition of the period
 * Use ESTC data to model the decade 1789-99
+* Figure out what question the field of literary study is trying to answer, exactly

 # Research Log

+## April 10, 2017

+It’s one of my key priorities to account for the impact over time of works which cannot extend **back** in influence to before they were written, but most certainly do extend **forward** infinitely; no work is confined to a single moment.

+Older works will have had more years for people to potentially read them, so that an increase in an author’s popularity also increases the relevance of their older works.
+A new bestseller like Udolpho supplements The Romance of the Forest, it doesn’t supercede it.
+Ditto Charlotte Smith’s Elegiac Sonnets.

+When my inquiry starts in 1789, there is already an enormous catalogue of works of active interest to readers of the day; it's not a blank slate.

+(Am I impressed by longevity??
+I think what matters to me here is that this is a way that "normal", "average" books have great impact: they form a context/mediascape that only makes sense as a whole.)

 ## April 5, 2017